gservers/boxduino/README.md

   * Firing
   * Read input voltage
   * Very simple control
-  * Battery indicator
+  * Battery indicator and ohmmeter (pretty accurate)
-  * Ohmmeter
   * (Almost) perfect scheme in Fritzing

 Cons:
-  * No display (yet), only serial communication
+  * No display implemented (yet)
-  * Non-English comments (gonna change)
   * Power consumption > 100mA

+Switch VV / Bypass: Turn the potentiometer to 0 and short press the fire button.
+Power off: Turn the potentiometer to 0 and hold the fire button.
+Power on: Hold the button.
-Check Issues for ToDo list.

-##Feel free to add new suggestions!
+##Check Issues for ToDo list and feel free to add new suggestions!